Stefan923/SuperLMS/README.md

 # SuperLMS

 SuperLMS is a Minecraft plugin for Bukkit servers that implements the Last Man Standing game, based on the famous American tv series of the same name.

-This resource is free, open-source and under development.
-Any suggestion is welcome.
+**Copyright © Stefan923 \| 2020** \| The use of this software is restricted.
+To use this product you must contact the copyright holder (me, Stefan923) and wait for his approval.
+Modification and distribution of the product by other persons is not permitted.

 ## Getting Started